leanprover/lean4/doc/macro_overview.md

 The general procedure is as follows:

-1. Lean parses the actual code in a given file, creating a Lean AST which contains any unexpanded macros.
+1. Lean parses a command, creating a Lean syntax tree which contains any unexpanded macros.

 2. Lean repeats the cycle (elaboration ~> (macro hygiene and expansion) ~> elaboration...)